heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 [web](http://thirsty.kx.nu)
 [apps](http://thebeerguy.ca).
 Students and hobbyists have fiddled and hacked to learn about REST and JSON and how to consume an API.
-Beer and wine lovers with an interest in programming have hacked together scripts to alert them when their favorite drink becomes available at a nearby store.
-Independent brewers and winemankers have analyzed and identified how their products are doing and where the most active markets are to get their products closer to the people that might want them.
+Beer and wine lovers with an interest in coding have hacked together scripts to alert them when their favorite drinks become available at nearby stores.
+Independent brewers and winemakers have analyzed and identified how their products are doing and where the most active markets are to get their products closer to the people that might buy them.

-One of the most jaw-dropping use-cases I ever received was from a statistician at Harvard who was using the historical datasets as fixtures for testing different algorithms in their research.
+One of the most exciting use-cases I ever received was from a statistician at Harvard who was using the historical datasets as fixtures for testing different algorithms in their research.
 It was really humbling to learn, and it drove home the fact that LCBO API isn't just a provider for LCBO data, it also represents time and place for an entire retail sector in a large market.
-This doesn't really exist anywhere else in the world --- I'm very humbled and excited to be the one hosting it.
+This doesn't really exist anywhere else in the world --- it's humbling, it's exciting!

-I've had the pleasure of being introduced to all these incredible people doing such great things, without LCBO API, I doubt any of these experiences would have ever happened.
+I've had the pleasure of being introduced to all these incredible people doing such interesting things, without LCBO API, I doubt any of these experiences would have ever happened.
 As much as I'd like to end it there, in order to tell the whole story I also have to discuss some of the not-so-enjoyable experiences I've had running LCBO API.

 ## An API is Abused

-Every now and then an eager opportunist will reach out to me and pitch me on how I could work with them to resell portions of the crawled inventory data to small businesses in a report format.
+Every now and then an eager opportunist will reach out to me and pitch me on how I could work with them to resell portions of LCBO API inventory data to small producers in a report format.
 Presenting it to them like some sort of golden carrot and charging dearly for a bite of insight.
 Schemes like this are what stifle innovation and cause even more hardship to businesses and people that are already struggling enough to produce and survive in our market.
 Plus, the LCBO already officially provides this service through their [Sale of Data](http://www.lcbo.com/webapp/wcs/stores/servlet/en/sod/) program.

-Perhaps the most upsetting part is that some of these people have been active members of the indie beer and wine community in Ontario, seen as peers by the very people they are preying on.
-It's disturbing that anyone could be so self-serving, and creates a toxic environment.
-The thought that LCBO API might be used to fuel schemes like this just breaks my heart.
-<i class="fa fa-frown-o"></i>
+Perhaps the most upsetting part is that at least one of these opportunists have been active members of the indie beer and wine community in Ontario, seen as peers by the very people they are preying on.
+It's disturbing that anyone could be so self-serving.
+The thought that LCBO API might be used to fuel schemes like this just breaks my heart. <i class="fa fa-frown-o"></i>

 In the past, particularly the spring of 2012, changes were being made to LCBO.com on a fairly routine basis.
 There were a couple occasions where I was